 Content Syndication Downloads are provided as a complimentary service by PentaVision LLC and its magazines.
 In submitting the registration form you agree to providing express consent to PentaVision LLC to share this contact information with the organization providing white papers that you download from this site.

 Lowering of the intraocular pressure (IOP) has been shown to delay or prevent development of glaucomatous damage and its progression.
 However, as the disease frequently remains asymptomatic until relatively late stages, identification of subjects at high risk for developing glaucoma is important in order to allow early treatment and prevention of irreversible vision loss.
 Conversely, some patients are unnecessarily treated for high IOP when, in fact, glaucoma is not actually present.

-Besides IOP, other factors such as age, central corneal thickness (CCT), disc hemorrhages, and structural and functional measures of the status of the optic nerve have been identified as associated with risk of glaucoma development.
-In a prospective investigation by Carolina N. Susanna, Alberto Diniz-Filho, Fa´ Bio B. Daga, Bianca N. Susanna, Feilin Zhu, Nara G. Ogata, and Felipe A. Medeiros, baseline corneal hysteresis (CH) measurements, collected from a cohort of those patients suspected of having the disease, found those with lower CH measurements showed faster progression of visual field loss during subsequent follow-up.
+Besides IOP, other factors such as age, central corneal thickness (CCT), disc hemorrhages, and structural and functional measures of the optic nerve have been identified as associated with risk of glaucoma development.
+In a recently published prospective investigation by Medeiros et al, baseline corneal hysteresis (CH) measurements, collected from a cohort of patients suspected of having the disease, were more predictive of development of glaucomatous visual field defects over time than other risk factors.